-- On the Create Policy page, next to Copy an AWS Managed Policy, you should choose Select.
+- On the Create Policy page, next to Copy an AWS Managed Policy, choose Select.

 - On the Copy, an AWS Managed Policy page, in Search Policies, you must enter AWSCodeCommitPowerUser.
-You should choose Select next to the policy name.
+Choose Select next to the policy name.

 - On the Review Policy page, in Policy Name, you must enter a new name for the policy.

-- You should choose the Validate Policy.
-After the policy is validated, you must choose Create Policy.
+- Now, choose the Validate Policy.
+After the policy is validated, click on Create Policy.

-To manage access to your repository, create an IAM group and add IAM users in that group, and then, attach the customer managed policy you created in the previous step or any other policies required for access.
+In order to manage access to your repository, create an IAM group and add IAM users in that group, and then, attach the customer-managed policy you created in the previous step or any other policies required for access.
 Follow the steps given below:

 - Firstly, sign in to the AWS management console and open the IAM console.

-- In the Dashboard navigation area, you must choose Groups, and then, choose Create New Group.
+- In the Dashboard navigation area, you must choose Groups, and then, choose to Create New Group.

 - On the Set Group Name page, in Group Name, enter a name for the group, and then, choose Next Step.
 You should include the repository name as part of the group name.